Background pattern

 • High blood pressure (hypertension).

-• Mild to moderate heart failure, in elderly patients, associated with other medication treatment (for example, diuretics, digoxin, ACE inhibitors, angiotensin II antagonists).
+• Mild to moderate heart failure in elderly patients, in combination with other medications (such as diuretics, digoxin, ACE inhibitors, angiotensin II antagonists).

-2. What you need to know before starting Nebivolol Viatris
+2. What you need to know before taking Nebivolol Viatris

 Do not take Nebivolol Viatris if: